The rest of the week flew by quickly.

 “Well they could.
 But it’s said that the shrine doors are locked and sealed off, so it’d be difficult to enter even if they wanted too.
 That is if you could locate it in the first place.” after a moment of silence Sato turned.
 “Now come on, we have a little more of a way to go before getting to our destination.”

-During the remainder of the walk the sound of birds and cicadas could be heard in the distance as they climbed higher and higher into the mountain, every so often Taryn would stop and take photos of the view and just stand there watching it in contentment.
+During the remainder of the walk the sound of birds and cicadas could be heard in the distance as they climbed higher and higher into the mountains, every so often Taryn would stop and take photos of the view and just stand there watching it in contentment.
 And yet, there was just something in the back of her mind, a feeling.
 One that she knew all too well.

 She stopped suddenly and grasped her chest.
 Something felt wrong, it was faint but still there.
 A faint stabbing pain that struck her, even though it was something she was aware of, the feeling of it still made her stop from it.

-“Are you feeling okay?”
+“Are you okay?”
 Stephanie asked noticing how Taryn had gone oddly quiet.
 “You don’t look too good.”

 Taryn offered her a smile.
 “I’m okay.”